-After diving with Miss Piggy I began to figure out
+After diving with Miss Piggy I began to figure out South Kohala is well known for it's We are almost certain to see two or more turtles swimming

 that the reason the turtles of Kohala were always swimming